 22. Does the concept of "total value" have to be calculated taking into account customers' accounts in currencies different from the euro?
-Last update: 3 May 2022

 Yes, the total value should take into account all deposits per credit institution, irrespective of the currency in which they are denominated.